epfl-ada/ada-2022-project-runtimeterror/README.md

 # Building and analysis of movie arcs

 ## Abstract
 Most plots in the movie business follow one of the well-known story arcs.
 Like, considering a narrative in which the main character begins in turmoil and finishes in bliss, or in which the main character resides happily but has problems that he/she must overcome before returning to his/her joy.
-In this project, we aim to explore this phenomenon with the CMU Movie Summary Corpus dataset, in order to identify the most common storylines and how profitable those storylines are.(, and the evolution of the most prevalent storyline with time.)?
+In this project, we aim to explore this phenomenon with the CMU Movie Summary Corpus dataset, in order to identify the most common storylines and how profitable those storylines are.
 For the purpose of our analysis, we create story arcs by performing sentiment analysis on the plot and  cluster the movies based on the similarities of their story arcs.
 By taking into account the revenue for each cluster, it will identify the most profitable movie plots.
 Additonaly, the linked rating dataset of the IMDb platform will add the real life component to the analysis.
 This study of consumer behaviour could be a real benefit to the movie industry to assure the success of their next production.
 (165words)

+will we add the data over time? (, and the evolution of the most prevalent storyline with time.)?
 (Finally, we can repeat the same procedure but on a list of movie plots taken from different time frames hence resulting in a time series analysis of the evolution of the most prevalent story arcs)

 ## Research questions